This webpage contains affiliate links. See more details here.

 Behind the Cathedral, there is Opera del Duomo Museum, a fascinating museum that explores history of the Duomo).

-The Piazza della Signoria, one of the most adorable squares of Florence, is a must when visiting the city (it's situated a short walk from the Duomo and close to the Uffizi).
+The Piazza della Signoria is a must when visiting Florence on a day trip from Rome.
+You'll easily reach this square - it's very central, a short walk from the Duomo and close to the Uffizi.

 Head here and enjoy capturing amazing photos from every angle and soaking up the atmosphere.
 The Michelangelo’s David statue adorns the entrance to the Palazzo Vecchio (the original could be seen in the Accademia).

 Get inside the Palazzo Vecchio to see the first courtyard, which is completely free.
 For exploring a bit more and visiting the museum, you'll need to buy a ticket.
-For doing this consider taking a guided tour; we recommend this 75 minutes tour of the museum and mysterious stairway.
+This guided tour takes you onto exploration of Palazzo Vecchio's hidden locations.

 It's possible to climb the Arnolfo tower (which is 95m tall).
 Once the top you can enjoy amazing vistas of the city and the Duomo.

-Even if you are not art fan, visiting the famous Uffizi Gallery could be a good choice.
-At this museum you'll see some of the most famous world art pieces, such as La Primavera from Sandro Botticelli or Venus of Urbino from Titian.
 If you decide to visit, be sure to get your tickets well in advance, to get the desired date and time slot.
-Opt for skip-the-line ticket to avoid waiting in line and get straight inside.
+Opt for skip-the-line tickets to avoid waiting in line and get straight inside.
+The good option would be taking this guided tour, that shows you the best of the Uffizi in only 1.5-hour.

 The Accademia is not a large Florence museum when compared to the Uffizi, but what it lacks in size it makes up for in its contents!